In general somebody using a walking cane or walking stick might want not only physical support, but also some level of decorative and aesthetic value.

 The comfort of the walking stick depends mainly on the handle shape.

-The knob handles are recommended for a light support and balance.
+The knob handles are recommended for an average support and balance.

 Anatomical handles are very comfortable for daily use, but often they look more like medical devices rather than decorative art.